Knowing the ruleset id generating alerts

 In this case, the id and rev keywords lose their purpose, so a ruleset change of this type would require all the rules to be touched (which isn't a problem, just stating it)

-#4 Updated by Yoann VANDOORSELAERE almost 12 years ago
+#4 Updated by Yoann VANDOORSELAERE about 12 years ago

 Certain rules using variable classification.text, we wouldn't be able to use the ID as classification.ident since IDMEF state: